TCACastelijns/JADSPDEng-GitToturial/CONTRIBUTING.md

 ## Back in sync
 - If accepted, the `master` of your forked repository is out of synch with the orignal.
 Therefore, you need to checkout to your `master` and pull the original master (including the changes) from GitHub: `git pull https://github.com/TCACastelijns/JADSPDEng-GitToturial.git`
 - Now your local forked repo is in synch, but your online version net yet.
 So push your local changes to your online forked version: `git push origin master`

-### More about online repositories
-Others are obviously submitting pull requests on the original repository, not in our fork.
-Our local copy is by default only connected with our own fork because this is where we cloned from.
-Online repositories are called remotes and the default remote is called origin.
-Therefore if we now check the connected remotes by running `git remote -v`, we will only see our own fork named origin.
-In order to connect our local copy with the original remote as well, we can issue `git remote add base https://github.com/TCACastelijns/JADSPDEng-GitToturial.git` where `base` is the name we select for this new remote.
-From now on everytime we want to push or pull changes we can do so by specifying the remote and branch.
-For example in order to get changes performed by others we can do: `git pull base master`.
-In order to push our branch called my-feature to our fork we can run `git push origin my-feature`.
-Please note that you don't have permission to push to base (try and see what happens), instead you need to push into origin and submit a PR as explained above.